 NATIONAL LEVEL ONLINE TEST

-The CAT 2016 Exam is set to be conducted on Dec 04, 2016.
-The Exam will be conducted in two sessions on Dec 04, 2016.
-IIM Bangalore will use normalization of scores across for these two sessions of CAT 2016.
-The Normalization of CAT 2016 Scores is implemented to adjust for location and different sessions.
-The score distributions across different forms and the scaled scores obtained by this process shall be converted into percentiles for purposes of shortlisting.
+The CAT 2017 Exam is set to be conducted on November 26, 2017.
+Marks will be given according to the marking scheme of CAT 2017.
+CAT scores will be adjusted and normalized through “equating”.
+IIM Bangalore will use normalization of scores across for these two sessions of CAT 2017.
+Normalization of CAT 2017 scores is implemented to adjust for location and different sessions.

 Before you start, please note that the exact formula that the IIMs may use for normalizing the CAT 2016 scores is not yet known, and any formula that is mentioned within this article is given solely for the purpose of illustrating the fundamental concepts of normalization and the process that is likely to be used by the IIMs.

 However, these differences in mean and standard deviation (also referred to as differences in location and scale) can be resolved by using different mathematical approaches.
-The final Result of CAT Exam is released after normalization of scores.
+The final CAT Result is released after normalization of scores.